Lot Number | Description | Number of Bids | Current Bid |

 | |

-A pinhead in size flake is off the outer edge of the lip, otherwise in excellent overall attic found condition.
+A pinhead in size flake is off the outer edge of the lip and a few light spots of wear.

 | |